 I came to Kingston from Toronto to attend Queen’s University — and the city took hold of me.
 With many of the amenities of a larger centre, but wrapped in a more relaxed, enjoyable lifestyle, Kingston and its varied neighbourhoods made it easy to stay.
 I never left, and I’ve never regretted it.

-If you fall in love with Kingston the way I did and have relocation questions, feel free to contact me anytime.
+If you fall in love with Kingston the way I did and have relocation questions, contact me anytime.
 I’m always happy to talk through neighbourhoods, homes, and what life here really feels like day-to-day.

 FAQs